 Your customers will also appreciate this consistency from your business, which gives them confidence in both you and your products or services.

-Responsibilities of Marketing Department:
+Responsibilities of the Marketing Department:

 - Responding to Customers’ Needs